wp-plugins/runners-log/readme.txt

 Donate link: http://www.liljefred.dk
 Tags: plugin, sport, training, running, activity log, fitness, stats, statistics, garmin, VDOT, BMI, calculator, Training Zones, Race Time Calculator, Training Pace, Body Mass Index, gear, gear management
 Requires at least: 2.7
-Tested up to: 3.0.0
+Tested up to: 3.0.1
-Stable tag: 1.8.5
+Stable tag: 2.0.0

 This plugin let you convert your blog into a training log and let you track your activities.
 You get advance statistics and a variety of running related calculators.
 See screenshots.

 == Description ==
 This plugin let you convert your blog into a training log and let you track your distance, time, calories and calculate your speed, time per km(or miles), and let you have advance statistics.
 See screenshots.

-You'r now able to use a variety of calculators; Training Zones Calculator, VDOT calculator, V02maxulator Calculator, Race Time Calculator, Training Pace Calculator, Body Mass Index Calculator, Calculate Predicted effect of change in weight.
+You'r now able to use a variety of calculators; Training Zones Calculator, VDOT calculator, V02max-Calculator, Race Time Calculator, Training Pace Calculator, Body Mass Index Calculator, Calculate Predicted effect of change in weight.

-In "Settings" >> "Runners Log" you can specify the fields you like to use.

-Now we support a embed Garmin Connnect Map and we have a Gear Manager
+We support a embed Garmin Connnect Map TheRealEyeless we now have weather support.
+And with this release we have started adding a Gear Manager this way you can track the use of your equipment.

-Now you can add graphs per month using eg: [runners_log year="2010" month="May" type="pie"] see FAQ for howto use it.
+You can add graphs per month using eg: [runners_log year="2010" month="May" type="pie"] see FAQ for howto use it.

 == Installation ==
 This section describes how to install the plugin and get it working.